The question of whether Malta is a safe holiday destination isn’t uncommon.

-Is Malta safe to travel to for tourists?
+Is Malta really safe to travel to?

-(Last updated: January 2017)
+(Last updated: May 2023)

 Since Malta is a relatively neutral state with few (if any) enemies internationally, it’s unlikely the threat of terrorist attacks will increase in the foreseeable future.

-Although there is a small police presence, they haven’t always been proven to be very effective in preventing and remediating crime in the area on weekend nights.
+Although there is a small police presence, they haven’t proven effective in preventing and remediating crime in the area on weekend nights.
 Bouncers provide private security for nightclubs but don’t have the best reputation for being correct in their dealings, unfortunately.

 There are few big threats or surprises to safety at sea if you use common sense.
 These are a few things to keep in mind to keep yourself away from harm:

 Malta is one of the few countries in Europe where spring hunting is still allowed.
-The season is usually opened around mid-April and ends around the first week of May.
+The season is usually open around mid-April and ends around the first week of May.
 Hunting is allowed from two hours before sunrise until two hours after sunrise.

-A few statistics from a 2015 Road safety report published by the European Commission:
+A few statistics from a 2022 Road safety report published by the European Commission:

 The weather in Malta rarely poses a serious threat.
 The only exceptions are: